azadcrt/mouvement/README.md

 *.py : Python source files (readable / executable).

-*.mp or *.mpy : compiled MicroPython files (depending on your build process — some environments use .mp, others .mpy).
+*.mp or *.mpy : compiled MicroPython files.

-Note: Git doesn’t keep empty folders.
-If you need to preserve an empty folder in the repo, add a file like .gitkeep.

-Purpose of each file
+Purpose of each file:

 main.py: entry point — automatically executed by the XBee chip at startup.